 If you have selected Supports Floor Plan in the Room Profile settings, then you can add a floor plan drawing and associated fixtures and devices to the corresponding room configuration.
-The floor plan will be displayed within the room view on the multiroom dashboard.
+The floor plan will be displayed within the room view on the Multiroom Dashboard.

-To view the floor plan, the user can open the Monitor & Control tab and click the III Floor Plan icon in the top right corner and then select one of the following two views:
+To view the floor plan in the Dashboard, the user can open the Monitor & Control tab, click the III Floor Plan icon in the top right corner, and then select one of the following two views: